-The early decision deadline for fall entry is February 1.
-The regular decision deadline is July 1, but the Admission Committee will continue to review applications as long as there is space in the cohort.
+The application deadline is July 1st, but we will continue to accept applications after the deadline as long as there is space available in the program.

 Cost consists of program tuition (cost per credit times number of credits) as well as any applicable University and degree-specific fees.

 In 2007, the Atlantic Monthly named the program one of the top five innovative MFA programs in the U.S,. and in 2016 Publisher's Weekly named the program one of five distinctive MFA programs in the nation.

 The MFACW/MACW is a broad program of study designed to prepare students for careers as writers or positions requiring similar skills, such as editing, publishing, and content development for the web; to enable students to improve their writing through interaction with our faculty and other writing students; and to become experienced critics of literary works.

 - Have a completed baccalaureate degree from an accredited college or university, with an overall undergraduate grade point average (GPA) of 3.0 or above on a 4.0 scale.

 If a Student has below a 3.0 GPA, please feel free to apply if you show extreme promise through other achievements.
 Additional Admissions documents may be requested.

 - Six credits of undergraduate courses in writing are recommended, but not required.

 Completed application for admission by the posted deadline, including: